IamJanS/Networking/Ethernet-multicast-versus-IP-multicast/README.md

 Ethernet multicast versus IP multicast:
 =====================================================

 A network administrator should understand multicast.
 Mostly when we talk multicast, IP (layer 3) multicast in meant and Ethernet (layer 2) multicast is taken for granted.
 But a clear distinction between the two has to be made.
 They work very different and IP multicast is essentially an application on top of Ethernet multicast.
 This article tries to describe their properties and how they relate.
-During you next multicast discussion (if not obvious) you should ask: do you mean Ethernet or IP multicast?
+During your next multicast discussion (if not obvious) you should ask: do you mean Ethernet or IP multicast?

 Ethernet multicast:
 -------------------